 The English language is littered with words that at first glance appear to have similar meanings, yet which can easily be confused.
 Let's explore two favorites.
 Consider the following two slightly different sentences:

 - "Less people attended our presentation."

-Or does the apparently fine difference between "fewer" or "less" really even matter if the meaning is understood?
+Or, does the apparently fine difference in meaning between "fewer" or "less" really even matter if our message is understood?

 Some readers might consider that both alternatives are fine in any situation that calls for their use.

 After all arguably, most people whose first language is English would probably instantly understand what the writer is saying whether we use "fewer" or "less", so isn't that what effective communication is all about?

 Nevertheless, from a grammatical standpoint, only the first example above is correct, yet many today may only use the second example by default for every use or instance.